Western encourages students to consider international opportunities to expand the scope of their learning experience.

-Student teams participate in a one- or two-week community service learning program in local and global communities.
+Student teams participate in a one- or two-week community engaged learning program in local and global communities.
 Learn more.

 At Western, Faculty-Led Study Abroad courses and programs are defined as an education abroad activity involving a group of students under the supervision of a Western faculty member.
 Students are able to choose from a variety of courses from departments and faculties across campus.
 Faculty-Led Study Abroad offers students an experiential learning opportunity in a global context without having to worry about transfer credits and additional tuition.

 International Community Engaged Learning courses will be included here and indicated with an asterisk (*) after the course title.

 If you have questions about Faculty-Led Study Abroad, please contact email@example.com